 The CHALLENGE platform is a research project titled “Harnessing the Power of Big Data to Address the Societal Challenge of Ageing”.
 It is collaboration between University of Copenhagen, Statistics Denmark, Rigshospitalet, and Newcastle University.
 Here we combine the strength of Danish data repositories and scientific research into ageing, embedded within an appropriate socio-ethics-legal framework.
+Considering that the CHALLENGE platform aims to contribute to personalized medicine, all ethical conducts are monitored by ”Personalized Medicine in the Danish Welfare State (MeInWe)”

 First, we will create and analyse the life histories of people with fast and slow ageing trajectories in the general population.
 The life histories cover most aspects of life ranging from living conditions, family relationships, education, work and working conditions, income, wealth, biomedical conditions, geographical location, and the use of welfare services.
 This will make it possible to systematically trace individuals over time and to identify key events during the life course that result in different patterns of ageing and degenerative diseases.